What is Cavity Wall Insulation?

 What Are The Negatives of Cavity Wall Insulation?

-After giving you all the positives of CWI, it may be good to weigh up the negative effects that cavity wall insulation can sometimes have on you and your home.
+After giving you all the positives of CWI, it may be good to weigh up the negative effects that CWI can sometimes have on you and your home.

 There are many cases of poorly fitted insulation, so if you are considering having it installed then you will want to do some research on the potential installer and make sure they are a trustworthy.